Sawrz/docker-configs/cryptpad/README.md

 # Docker Container for CryptPad

 [CryptPad](https://github.com/xwiki-labs/cryptpad) is a zero-knowledge collaborative editor.
-It provides many features you would expect from [Google Docs, Sheets, Slides, etc](https://www.google.com/sheets/about/).
+It provides many features you would expect from [Google Docs, Sheets, Slides, etc.](https://www.google.com/sheets/about/).
 In contrast to Google, however, CryptPad focuses on privacy and encrypts your data.
-Another benefit is that the [Docker container](https://github.com/xwiki-labs/cryptpad-docker) runs on your server, so you have the most possible level of control.
+Another benefit is that the [Docker container](https://github.com/xwiki-labs/cryptpad-docker) runs on your server, so you have an increased level of control.

 My main gripe with CryptPad is, you can't close the registration quickly.
 Therefore, I don't use it right now but keep an eye on it.

 ## Preparations

-First, we need to prepare some things before we can actually start the Docker container.
+First, we need to prepare some things before we can start the Docker container.

 ### Create Folders & Files